eerohele/muutos/docs/INDEX.md

 If you need connection pooling, you can use Muutos with a general-purpose connection pool, such as [clj-pool-party](https://github.com/enragedginger/clj-pool-party).
 See [`004_pool.repl`](/examples/004_pool.repl) for an example on how to use Muutos with clj-pool-party.

+(I'm planning on adding a connection pool implementation to Muutos eventually, but no promises.)

 ### Closing the SQL client

 The Muutos SQL client implements [`java.lang.AutoCloseable`](https://download.java.net/java/early_access/jdk25/docs/api/java.base/java/lang/AutoCloseable.html).
 When we're done using the SQL client, we can close it.